NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION A/section a : Algorithm.md

        RETURN

-  ELSE IF location is equal to 0 THEN # inserting at the beginning
+  ELSE IF location is equal to 0 THEN

         newNode.next := head